analyzere/analyzere-python/README.rst

 Testing Publication
 -----------------

-1. Ensure you have tagged the master repository with the according to the tagging instructions above.
+1. Ensure you have tagged the master repository according to the tagging instructions above.

 2. Register the package::